 Tagged FlyFos TransgeneOme (fTRG)

-The VDRC is very pleased to announce the acquisition of a fantastic new collection of transgenic flies for analysis of gene function and protein localization: the Tagged FlyFos TransgeneOme (fTRG) library.
+The VDRC has acquired a fantastic new collection of transgenic flies for analysis of gene function and protein localization: the Tagged FlyFos TransgeneOme (fTRG) library.

 These lines were generously donated to the VDRC by Frank Schnorrer (Max Planck Institute of Biochemistry, Martinsried, Germany) and Vijay Raghavan (National Center for Biological Sciences, TIFR, Bangalore, India) for distribution to the Drosophila research community.